 Ours is an innovative course which is available both as a full time and a part-time route (2 years).
 You will come to us with a wealth of experience, talents and attributes.
 We seek to develop these in relation to early years, primary and special school pedagogy.
 You will complete a Keele University Postgraduate or Professional Certificate alongside your Qualified Teacher Status (QTS).
 In 2017 we were recognised as being an ‘outstanding’ provider by Ofsted.
 They stated that, ‘The partnership’s strapline is “rooted in evidence, reaching for excellence”.
 Leaders ensure that it does exactly that, by leaving no stone unturned in ensuring that trainees receive the high-quality training, support and challenge they require to be successful teachers.’

 Keele and North Staffordshire Teacher Education co-ordinates recruitment across the partnership.
 Initially we review your Teacher Training application to ensure that you meet our entry requirements and that your personal statement reflects the capabilities and experiences that we are looking for.
-If your application meets these stringent criteria then you will be invited to an interview day which will take place at Keele University and in one of our partnership schools.
+If your application meets these stringent criteria then you will be invited to an interview day which will take place online and then in one of our partnership schools.

 You will be hosted by both a member of the SCITT team and a senior school-based colleague.
 If you have applied for our SEND Pathway (see Blackfriars) then you will be interviewed within one of our special school settings.
 During the afternoon interview session you will be invited to teach a 15 minute learning sequence to a class that relates to your specialism or pathway.